Payment and installment plans continue to gain popularity, and for good reason.

 While there are many positives to offering a buy now, pay later payment plan option to your customers, there are some considerations to balance:

-🤔 Fees: Buy now, pay later providers like Klarna do apply transaction fees which vary from between 2% - 8% depending on provider and region.
-Klarna’s fees range from 3.29% to 5.99% plus 30¢. depending on which part of the world you are based in, and international transactions, currency conversions and lost delivery disputes keep the fees rising.
+🤔 Fees: Buy now, pay later providers like Klarna apply transaction fees varying between 2% - 8% depending on provider and region.
+Klarna’s fees range from 3.29% to 5.99% plus 30¢.

 🤔 Customer relationships: Introducing a buy now, pay later service adds an intermediary between you and your buyers, which has the potential for increased complexity in the case of disputes or refunds.

-For many, the increase in sales volume is a worthwhile trade off for the fees and customer relationship shifts that these services imply — however it’s always worth taking time to consider these factors in the context of your business and customer relationships.
+For many, the increase in sales volume is a worthwhile trade-off for the fees and customer relationship shifts that these services imply.
+However, it’s always worth taking time to consider these factors in the context of your business and customer relationships.

 Code based payment plans with Stripe

-For those wishing to invest in a customized payment solution, Stripe offers a number of developer tools.
-These enable people with coding skills to create bespoke payment set-ups for taking a range of payment methods, including recurring payments — which enable ongoing payments for continued access to a product — and the installment/subscription model which Checkout Page uses to deliver its phased payment plans.
+Stripe offers several developer tools for those wishing to invest in a customized payment solution.
+These enable people with coding skills to create bespoke payment set-ups for a range of payment methods, including:

 No-code payment plans with Stripe

 No-code payment options are user-friendly methods for anyone — regardless of coding experience — to set up secure checkout pages.
-No-code options enable speedy setup times, lower development costs, and a streamlined experience for both sellers and buyers.

 Payment plans with Stripe Checkout